Marketing events to healthcare professionals (HCP’s) is hard in ways most event marketers don’t fully anticipate until they’re already stuck.

 8. Partner with dental media and third-party lists to reach clinicians directly

-Tactic: Find two or three dental media partners or association lists that reach your actual target audience, not just the office.
+Tactic: Find two or three dental media partners or association lists that reach your actual target clinical audience.
 Co-promote through their channels to get in front of the clinicians your own database can’t reach.

 9. Activate speakers, exhibitors, and internal employees as peer-to-peer advocates